Mirtazapine

 Mirtazapine came into medical use in the United States in 1996.
 The patent expired in 2004, and generic versions are available.
-In 2020, it was the 104th most commonly prescribed medication in the United States with more than 6 million prescriptions.
+In 2023, it was the 99th most commonly prescribed medication in the United States, with more than 6 million prescriptions.

 Medical uses

 Mirtazapine is approved by the United States Food and Drug Administration for the treatment of major depressive disorder in adults.

 Depression

 Mirtazapine is primarily used for major depressive disorder and other mood disorders.
 Onset of action appears faster than some selective serotonin reuptake inhibitors and similar to tricyclic antidepressants.

-In 2010, the National Institute for Health and Care Excellence recommended generic selective serotonin reuptake inhibitors as first line choices, as they are "equally effective as other antidepressants and have a favourable risk–benefit ratio."
-With respect to mirtazapine, it found: "There is no difference between mirtazapine and other antidepressants on any efficacy measure, although in terms of achieving remission mirtazapine appears to have a statistical though not clinical advantage.
+In 2010, the National Institute for Health and Care Excellence recommended generic selective serotonin reuptake inhibitors as first-line choices, as they are "equally effective as other antidepressants and have a favourable risk–benefit ratio."
+For mirtazapine, it found "no difference between mirtazapine and other antidepressants on any efficacy measure, although in terms of achieving remission mirtazapine appears to have a statistical though not clinical advantage.
 In addition, mirtazapine has a statistical advantage over selective serotonin reuptake inhibitors in terms of reducing symptoms of depression, but the difference is not clinically significant.
 However, there is strong evidence that patients taking mirtazapine are less likely to leave treatment early because of side effects, although this is not the case for patients reporting side effects or leaving treatment early for any reason."

-A 2011 Cochrane review that compared mirtazapine to other antidepressants found that, while it appears to have a faster onset in people for whom it works (measured at two weeks), its efficacy is about the same as other antidepressants after six weeks' use.
+A 2011 Cochrane review comparing mirtazapine to other antidepressants found that while it appeared to have a faster onset in people for whom it worked (measured at two weeks), its efficacy was about the same as other antidepressants after six weeks' use.